Nahush-27/Agent-Jackie-Reinforcement-Learning-Adventures-in-Kung-Fu/Week 3/README.md

 ## 🎓 Assignment 3

-Hope you had an amazing, enjoyable week with Christmas 🎅 and New Year 🌟 and an awesome Bandit (maybe a tad bit Heavy🪨).
-Now this week will be even more fun (~~heavy~~).
-Your goal is to take in an **MDP** and plan it.
-That is for a given MDP, the *Value Iteration* algorithm should be able to give an action for each state that would result in optimality for the MDP.
+In this week, your goal is to take in an **MDP** and plan it.
+That is, for a given MDP, write the *Value Iteration* algorithm that should be able to give an action for each state that would result in optimality for the MDP.

 The MDP is given in the [data folder](./files/data.zip) in the format of *type-mdp-num_state-num_actions.txt* which contains the details of the MDP in the following form:
 > **numStates** S